Medical and Dental Record Retention

 Once a record has been destroyed, it is difficult—if not impossible—to defend a case.
 We encourage medical and dental professionals to consult with their legal counsel regarding how the law in the jurisdictions relevant to their practice has been interpreted by the judicial system.

-- Adult patients, 10 years from the date the patient was last seen.
+• Adult patients: 10 years from the date the patient was last seen.

-- Minor patients, 28 years from the date of birth.
+• Minor patients: 28 years from the date of birth.

-- Deceased patients, five years from the date of death.
+• Deceased patients: Five years from the date of death.

 Patient records, whether paper or electronic, must be maintained in a HIPAA-compliant format.
 If using a commercial service, the records should be stored with a reputable document storage company.
 Many companies offer alternative methods for paper document management, such as electronic scanning and storage, and may offer storage of previous electronic records when software formats change.
 Storing closed or archived records at a residence or on a home computer puts records at risk of damage from fire, flood (or other weather-related disasters), vermin, loss due to theft, or unauthorized access.

-If a provider chooses to destroy clinical records after the required retention period, confidentiality must not be compromised.
+If a practitioner chooses to destroy clinical records after the required retention period, confidentiality must not be compromised.
 Use a record destruction service that guarantees a method of destroying records that does not allow further access to the information.
 Records that are destroyed should be listed on a log with the date of destruction.

 What Records Should You Retain?